 16-credit Technical Diploma

-- Prepare for jobs such as donor specialist, medical laboratory technician, phlebotomist or phlebotomy technician.
+- Prepare for jobs such as dental assistant or orthodontic assistant.

 - Wages of recent graduates per Graduate Follow-up Report

 - Three-year Avg.
 Salary for Full-time Related Employment: $30,037